||The Hong Kong Radio Control Soaring Society

 b, Finish line early buzzer - Must do a re-flight.

-Time records made in un-favourable conditions to the competitors (for example, example a above) are counted.
+Time records made in un-favourable conditions to the competitors (for example, example a above) are official.

 4. Contest Arrangements